Log Cabin Planning Permission: What You Need to KnowJuly 20, 2017

-Before deciding on the log cabins you want for your garden, you should consider any planning regulations which could apply to your garden building.
+Before deciding on the log cabin you want for your garden, you should consider any planning regulations which could apply to your garden building.

 The larger the log cabin and the closer it is to your property boundary, the more likely you are to need permission.

-- However, If you choose a pent (flat) log cabin, you won’t have as many restrictions and can get away with a height of 2.5 metres as there are no eaves!
+- However, If you choose a pent log cabin—just like our very own BillyOh Freya Pent Log Cabin, you won’t have as many restrictions and can get away with a height of 2.5 metres as there are no eaves!

 However, there is some good news.
 The Town and Country Order was changed in 2008 with the rules becoming more relaxed in terms of how close the building can be positioned from your house.